Micheline Legendre: Public life

 In 1960, Legendre visited China as part of a Canadian delegation that included Pierre Trudeau (later prime minister) and Jacques Hébert.
 With Trudeau, she also cofounded the journal Cité libre.
 In 1978 and 1979 she was chair of the Canadian Conference of the Arts and also served on the board of the Montreal Council for the Arts for several years.

 Honours

-Legendre was named to the National Order of Quebec in 1991.
+Legendre was named a Knight of the National Order of Quebec in 1991.
 The citation noted that "[h]er immense collection of marionnettes constitutes a major contribution to the history of Quebecois theater and international theater in Quebec."
 She was named an officer of the Order of Canada in 1998, and became a member of the Royal Society of Canada in 2001.
 UNIMA, the International Puppetry Union, made her an honorary member at its congress in Germany in 2000.

 Personal life

 Legendre died in her home in Outremont, Quebec, on 5 January 2010.